Skip to main content

 Non-University

 Defined as all groups, organizations or individuals that do not qualify as a Student Organization, University Department, Stamp Department, Stamp Tenant, or Conference & Visitor Services.
+This includes individual UMD students and employees hosting personal events.

 CONCERTS & MAJOR ENTERTAINMENT EVENTS